Accessibility: About Web Accessibility

 Tip:

-Even if you've built your site with accessibility in mind, we recommend using the Wizard in case there's anything you may have missed.
+Even if you've built a site with accessibility in mind, we recommend using the wizard in case there's anything you may have missed.

 Important:

-While Wix is always striving to improve our products and services, we cannot guarantee that your site will be compliant with your region's accessibility laws and regulations.
-We recommend consulting an accessibility expert to ensure that your site is meeting the standards for your region.
+While Wix is always striving to improve our products and services, we cannot guarantee that sites you / your team build will be compliant with the relevant region's accessibility laws and regulations.
+We recommend consulting an accessibility expert to ensure that any sites you create are meeting the standards for the region.

-People who are blind, have low vision, or have difficulty processing visual information, may not be able to see your site content well, or even at all.
-Visual information includes the majority of your site's content, such as text, images, and GIFs.
+Visual information includes text, images, and GIFs, and makes up the majority of content on most sites.
+Visitors who are blind, have low vision, or have difficulty processing visual information, may not be able to see site content well—or even at all.

 Tip:

-Don't forget to check that all of the text on your site has the correct HTML tag, so the screen reader doesn't skip or jump around the pages.
+Don't forget to check that all of the text on the site has the correct HTML tag, so the screen reader doesn't skip or jump around the pages.

-Visitors with motor-related difficulties and disabilities may use different methods of navigating through your site, such as their keyboard, or assistive technologies.
+Visitors with motor-related difficulties and disabilities may use different methods of navigating through a site, such as their keyboard, or assistive technologies.

-To ensure that these visitors can navigate and explore your site, we recommend adding two or more methods of site navigation.
+To ensure that these visitors can navigate and explore site content, we recommend adding two or more methods of site navigation.
 Popular ones include:

-You should also add the correct HTML tags to all text on your site.
-This is so visitors using the tab key to navigate can see your content in the correct order, and don't need to worry about the tab key skipping or jumping around the page.
+You should also add the correct HTML tags to all text on the site.
+This is so visitors using the tab key to navigate can see the content in the correct order, and don't need to worry about the tab key skipping or jumping around the page.

-Some visitors may have difficulties or impairments related to sound and auditory information.
-These visitors may be deaf or hard of hearing, or have trouble processing sounds.
+Some visitors may have disabilities or conditions related to sound.
+These visitors may be deaf or hard of hearing, or have trouble processing auditory information.

-To ensure these visitors can access and enjoy all of your content, you should add alternatives for any media that contains audio on your site.
+To ensure these visitors can access and enjoy audio on the site, you should add alternatives for any media that contains audio.
 Some of these include:

 Cognitive disabilities and disorders